oort-tech/NFT_data_warehouse/README.md

 Order paramters (e.g. from address, to address, base price, etc) can be configured in the corresponding JS file.

 ##### Step 1: Prepare The NFT For Trading
-Assuming the NFT contract is deployed above, We first need to `mint()` the NFT to an address to create a new token id (starts from `0`, think of this as an item in a collection) and declare an owner address for that particular token id:
+Assuming the NFT contract is deployed above, We first need to `mint()` the NFT to an address to create a new token id (starts from `0` and incrementing, think of this as an item in a collection) and declare an owner address for that particular token id:
 ```sh
 $ cd opensea-nft-dev;
 $ truffle console --network openeth;